alma-news-media/.github/profile/README.md

 ## Creating new repositories

 Repository-settings github app has been installed to this organization.
-That means that virtually all repository settings can be administered through pull-requests by changing file .github/settings.yml in repository.
+That means that virtually all repository settings can be administered through pull-requests by changing file *.github/settings.yml* in repository.

-Because of this, all new repositories should be created using default-template repository template or your own team's template that is derived from default template.
+Because of this, all new repositories should be created using default-template repository template or your own team's template that is derived from [default template](https://github.com/alma-news-media/default-template).
 The template ensures that the settings file is installed to new repository with sensible default settings such as repository admin group and CODEOWNERS that protects the repository settings from changes without review.

-New repositories should be created internal.
-The settings from template enforce this and for a good reason this can be overridden afterwards through the settings file.
+New repositories should be created internal, which is also organization default.
+The *.github/settings.yml* from template enforce this and for a good reason this can be overridden afterwards thgrouh pull request to the *.github/settings.yml*.

 ## Owners group